google/yapf/HACKING.rst

 * Push to PyPI: python setup.py sdist upload

+* Test in a clean virtualenv that 'pip install yapf' works with the new version

 * Commit the version bump; add tag with git tag v<VERSION_NUM>; git push --tags

 TODO: figure out a way to make tox work to make virtualenv testing easier.